 After over a month of heat training preparation, I was fortunate to have had a successful run from Badwater to the summit of Mt.
 Whitney in the July 99 Hi-Tec Badwater race.
-I had no real knowledge of heat training before I began heat training, but I posted questions about it to the ultra list and got responses from others who had experience with, or were at least knowledgeable about, heat training.

-Many of the ideas expressed were scientific; I did my best to interpret them.
+I had no real knowledge of heat training before I began heat training, but I posted questions about it to the ultra list and got responses from others who had experience were scientific; I did my best to interpret them.
 Some were more simplified, and out of all of them, I tailored a regimen to suit me personally, as anyone should do.
 Regardless of the different approaches there are some ideas and beliefs about training for and performing in extreme heat that are common, and as a conclusion to my experience with heat, I will write some of the more basic and simple ideas that I think are sound advice and good knowledge for dealing with it.
-These are only my opinions, and this is what worked for me.
+These are only my